 Fight or Flight?

-I have always been a doer, always.
-And a perfectionist! which I acknowledged to myself in recent times.
+Me: I have been a doer, always.
+And a perfectionist! which I have acknowledged to myself in recent times.
+This acknowledgement has helped me in being more aware and letting go with more ease now.

 Hyper arousal is a nervous system state where you have constant mobilising energy to do your work or tasks and when your system is in a state of acting but is not able to completely return to rest/unable to shut down.